xxy39/HMM-DM/README.md

 example.data: A folder containing all example input data, an example.script.txt for running HMM-DM, and the output files generated from the example.script.txt.
 _____________________________________________________________________________________________________________

+How to cite us:

+Yu, X. & Sun, S. (2016).
+HMM-DM: identifying differentially methylated regions using a hidden Markov model.
+Statistical Applications in Genetics and Molecular Biology, Doi:10.1515/sagmb-2015-0077